-5. Self-Portrait (dedicated to Paul Gauguin), September 1888
+5. Self-Portrait (dedicated to Paul Gauguin), 1888

 In Arles, Vincent and Gaugin quarreled often, sometimes violently.
-During one of their arguments, on the evening of December 23, 1888, van Gogh had a seizure during which he threatened Gauguin with a razor only to then injure himself, severing part of his left ear.
+During one of their arguments, on the evening of December 23, 1888, Van Gogh had a seizure during which he threatened Gauguin with a razor only to then injure himself, severing part of his left ear.
 In a state of excitement, he then brought the dismembered lobe to the Maison de Tolérance bordello where he presented it to a prostitute named Rachel.
-When Gauguin returned the following morning he discovered that the police had arrived at the house, and blood was splattered in every room.
+When Gauguin returned the following morning, he discovered that the police had arrived at the house, and blood was splattered in every room.
 Van Gogh had severed an artery in his neck, and was in grave health after losing so much blood.
 He was subsequently hospitalized and confessed to having no recollection of what happened during this fit.
-This self-portrait was created for Paul Gauguin as part of swap between the artists, before the whole story happened.
+This self-portrait was created for Paul Gauguin as part of a swap between the artists, before the whole story happened.

-6. Self-Portrait with Bandaged Ear and Pipe, January 1889
+6. Self-Portrait with Bandaged Ear and Pipe, 1889

 Van Gogh painted this self-portrait probably while still hospitalized after the incident, as the artist is shaven and neat.
-But, what distinguishes these portraits from those that came before is a dramatic change in the artist’s look.
+What distinguishes these portraits from those that came before is a dramatic change in the artist’s look.
 Van Gogh appears tired and disillusioned.
 He remembered little of the tragic incident with Gauguin, but one thing was clear to him: the dream of the commune of artists had crumbled to dust.

-7. Self-Portrait with Bandaged Ear, January 1889
+7. Self-Portrait with Bandaged Ear, 1889

-8. Self-Portrait, August 1889
+8. Self-Portrait, 1889

-This canvas is one of the very last self-portraits painted by van Gogh.
+This canvas is one of the very last self-portraits painted by Van Gogh.
 In the first months of the artist’s voluntary internment at the asylum, the artist mostly painted the surrounding landscape.
-But, in early July 1889 while Vincent was painting in the fields near the asylum, he suffered a severe breakdown that could have been a symptom of epilepsy.
+But, in early July 1889, while Vincent was painting in the fields near the asylum, he suffered a severe breakdown that could have been a symptom of epilepsy.
 Incapacitated for five weeks and greatly unnerved by the experience, the artist retreated to his studio, refusing to even go out to the garden.
 This painting is the first work he produced after recovering from that episode.
 In a letter to his brother Theo written in early September 1889, he observed:

 They say—and I am very willing to believe it—that it is difficult to know yourself—but it isn’t easy to paint yourself either.
 So I am working on two portraits of myself at this moment—for want of another model—because it is more than time I did a little figure work.
 One I began the day I got up; I was thin and pale as a ghost.
 It is dark violet–blue and the head whitish with yellow hair, so it has a color effect.
 But since then I have begun another one, three quarter length on a light background.

-9. Self-Portrait without Beard, September 1889
+9. Self-Portrait Without Beard, 1889

-‘People say – and I’m quite willing to believe it – that it’s difficult to know oneself – but it’s not easy to paint oneself either.
+People say – and I’m quite willing to believe it – that it’s difficult to know oneself – but it’s not easy to paint oneself either.

 Van Gogh painted this self-portrait after his relationship with Gauguin boiled over.
-Looking quite anxious in this particular portrait, van Gogh gave this haunting image to his mother as a birthday gift.
+Looking quite anxious in this particular portrait, Van Gogh gave this haunting image to his mother as a birthday gift.

-10. Self-Portrait, September 1889
+10. Self-Portrait, 1889

-11* John Peter Russel, Vincent van Gogh, 1886
+11* John Peter Russel, 1886

 Van Gogh was very attached to this portrait.
 Years later, he wrote to Theo:

-12* Henri de Toulouse-Lautrec, Portrait of Vincent van Gogh, 1887
+12* Henri de Toulouse-Lautrec, 1887

-13* Lucien Pissarro, Vincent van Gogh in Conversation, 1887
+13* Lucien Pissarro, 1887

 A mysterious drawing by Lucien Pissarro represents the only depiction of Vincent and Theo together.
 Theo, in the top hat, is talking with his brother, who sits with his arms crossed in a rather defensive pose.
 Lucien, the son of the Impressionist painter Camille, sketched the two men in Paris in 1887.

-14* Paul Gauguin, Van Gogh Painting Sunflowers, 1888
+14* Paul Gauguin, 1888

 Interestingly, the painting was created in December, a time far too late for painting sunflowers from an actual study.
-Thus, it’s quite probable that van Gogh painted a copy of one of his own sunflower pictures.
-The landscape in the background is also fictional: unlike van Gogh, Gauguin liked to work from his imagination, a point about which both artists argued.
+Thus, it’s quite probable that Van Gogh painted a copy of one of his own sunflower pictures.
+The landscape in the background is also fictional: unlike Van Gogh, Gauguin liked to work from his imagination, a point about which both artists argued.